devonfw-tutorials/tutorial-compiler/documentation/Definition of DONE.md

 * I ran through the latest update of my tutorial in Katacoda-Dev and checked if everything was working as intended BEFORE requesting a review.

 # **Technical**
-* The files that were used in `nextKatacodaStep `are available in `.asciidoc` files and do not contain Katacoda Syntax. `nextKatacodaStep` should not be used.
+* The files that were used in `nextKatacodaStep `are available in `.asciidoc` files and do not contain Katacoda Syntax.
+* The name of the function `nextKatacodaStep ` has been changed to make it clearer that there is no functional content allowed.
+Now it is called `displayContent `
 * Commands like `--- cd devonfw {{execute T1}} ---` should not be used, as it could break certain functions.

 # Different types of tutorials